archlinux/repod/docs/repod/usage.rst

 ======================

-For a repository to be usable by pacman, it requires :ref:`sync database` files, which have to be written after changes to the repository.
+For a repository to be usable by pacman, it requires :ref:`sync database` files, which are written automatically when :ref:`importing packages`, but can also be written manually.

 .. code:: bash